thenameisajay/Word-Counter/README.md

 * The word 'lugubrious' appears 1 time.
 * Support searching for multiple words at once.

-– All command-line arguments from the second argument onwards are treated as words to search for.
+* All command-line arguments from the second argument onwards are treated as words to search for.
-– If multiple words are specified, instead of printing the message specified above, the results are shown as a table in the following form:
+* If multiple words are specified, instead of printing the message specified above, the results are shown as a table in the following form:
+* The columns in this view adapts to the lengths of the words and numbers shown: they should be wide enough to display all words and numbers with at least one space on either side, as shown.
+* Words and column-headers should be left-aligned, while numbers should be right-aligned.

 <table>
 <thead>